Social Affairs Commission (SOC)

 Mobility within the Internal Market is an issue of crucial importance for construction companies.
 It is also a source of fraudulent practices, amongst other aspects, because of the difficulties in the controls and the lack of coordination between public authorities.
 This affects genuine companies and the possibility for them to act on a level playing field.

-Moreover, in 2023 and 2024, the ELA is dedicating a series of activities related to the construction sector, including a campaign on posting, which ran from October 2023 to Spring 2024.
+Moreover, in 2023 and 2024, ELA dedicated a series of activities related to the construction sector, including a campaign on posting, which ran from October 2023 to Spring 2024.

 Actions and key dates